abelhabte/tic-tac-toe/README.md

 # Tic-Tac-Toe

-* Developed a C++ console-based tic-tac-toe game implementing core game logic, player-computer interactions, and a structured game loop.
+* Developed a C++ console-based tic-tac-toe game implementing core game logic, player-computer interactions, and a structured game loop
-* Implemented AI-driven moves using randomized decision-making for the computer player, ensuring competitive gameplay.
+* Implemented AI-driven moves using randomized decision-making for the computer player, ensuring competitive gameplay
-* Applied fundamental programming concepts, including arrays, functions, loops, and conditional statements, to create an interactive user experience.
+* Applied fundamental programming concepts, including arrays, functions, loops, and conditional statements, to create an interactive user experience

 To compile and run (make sure g++ compiler is installed):